hollylkirk/everyday_nature_index/README.md

 The paper is currently in review at Urban Forestry and Urban Greening.

-Code development was lead by Dr Casey Visintin, with input from Dr Holly Kirk and Dr Thami Croser.
+Code development was lead by Dr Casey Visintin, with input from Dr Holly Kirk.

 Please cite this as: